aisthesis/investor-bot/data/README.md

 - <code>&lt;ticker&gt;-splitadj.mat</code>

-    Chronologically sorted matlab binary files adjusted to account for splits.
+    Chronologically sorted (ascending order) matlab binary files adjusted to account for splits.
 These files are based on the data from <code>&lt;ticker&gt;.mat</code> and differ from them only in that they are adjusted for splits.

-- <code>&lt;ticker&gt;-splitadjcloses.mat</code>

-    matlab binary files with chronologically sorted closes that have been adjusted to account for splits by dividing prior values by the split factor.
-In other words, if the value sequence unadjusted is something like 100.00, 101.00, 49.50, 51.05 before a 2:1 split, then all values up to and including the 101.00 would be divided by 2, so that the adjusted sequence would be 50.00, 50.50, 49.50, 51.05
+    Due to the disparity of sources for split information, the adjustment was done manually.
+No adjustment has been made for dividends, only for splits.

+    Methodology:

+    1. Load the data file for each equity
+    1. Find the earliest unhandled split from http://www.stocksplithistory.com/ for the given equity.
+    1. Make sure the split makes sense.
+If not compare with yahoo split information and determine what happened.
+    1. Find the record where the split occurred.
+    1. Plug the split ratio and the price list into the function `splitAdj(...)` in `./lib/getdata/`.
+This function divides all values prior to the given index by the split factor.
+    1. Repeat until all splits are handled.